 Honestly, its the hot water that actually clears out your clog by melting and dissolving enough of your clog to let your pipes run clear.
 For a short time anyways.
 Unclogging a toilet permanently is not this easy.

 The gunk and grime that caused your clog is probably still lurking in the elbows and corners of your pipes, just waiting for the perfect time to clog up again.
 A toilet auger will clean all that gunk from the sides of your pipes, preventing clogs for a long time to come.

 We have seen different types of salts recommended for clearing out toilet clogs.
-Rock salt is the most popular.
+Rock salt is the most popular for unclogging a toilet.
 Rock salts are definitely not something I have lying around the house.
 I would have to make a special trip to the store.
 If you have to do that, just buy a budget toilet auger instead.